Vicarious trauma after viewing media: Impact on mood

-Outcomes: Media influencing trauma reactions
+Influence on trauma reactions

 As discussed in the section above, emotional contagion can happen through different forms of indirect contact with media.
 Over the last decade, researchers have found data to support the idea that some people are vicariously traumatized when viewing or reading media pertaining to a traumatic event.
-Interestingly, there have been studies that questioned if media leads to a greater impact on the development of some symptoms of vicarious trauma and if a specific type of media had was greater impact than the others.
+There has also appeared to be a correlation between the intensity of traumatization and amount exposed, those who reported viewing the traumatic events more often were most affected.
+Studies have questioned if media leads to a greater impact on the development of some symptoms of vicarious trauma and if a specific type of media had was greater impact than others.
 Holman et al. (2013) found that people who watched six or more hours of media coverage up to a week after the Boston bombings had higher stress levels than people who were directly exposed to the bombing.
-Goodwin et al. (2013) found that the participants in their study showed greater stress reactions when they took in information about the trauma from social when compared to those who used more traditional forms of media.
+Goodwin et al. (2013) found that the participants in their study showed greater stress reactions when they took in information about the trauma from social media when compared to those who used more traditional forms of media.

-Researchers have also show that social media is a major risk factor for a person to develop trauma symptoms, or even be diagnosed with post-traumatic stress disorder.
-The frequency of exposure to traumatic or disturbing information through media is related to the development of anxiety and P.T.S.D. related symptoms.
-While the initial reaction to viewing media may cause acute stress symptoms, generally they decrease over time.
-It is the repeated exposure to the distressing information or images that may result in the development of longer-lasting symptoms.
+Researchers have shown that social media is a major risk factor for a person to develop trauma symptoms, or even be diagnosed with post-traumatic stress disorder.
+The frequency of exposure to traumatic or disturbing information through media is related to the development of anxiety and PTSD-related symptoms.
+While the initial reaction to viewing media may cause acute stress symptoms, the severity will generally decrease over time.
+Repeated exposure to the distressing information or images may result in the development of longer-lasting symptoms.